 In special circumstances, the government may have mass immunization campaigns.
 For example, during the Diphtheria outbreak of 2017.
-In such cases, the Ministry of Health my visit schools and health care facilities to give vaccinations for free.
-If your children are missing the particular vaccination, this would be a good time to get them up-to-date.
+In such cases, the Ministry of Health may visit schools and health care facilities to give vaccinations for free.
+If your children are missing a particular vaccination, this would be a good time to get them up-to-date.

-The rates of vaccination for children in Indonesia is poor.
+The rates of vaccination for children in Indonesia are poor.
 This includes the mandatory ones.
-Consequently this means that herd immunity is low.
+Consequently, this means that herd immunity is low.
 It is therefore very important to make sure you keep your children’s vaccinations up to date.

 Got any questions?
 Did we miss anything?
 Feel free to get in touch on Expat Indo Forum!

 This article, while written with the utmost care, was not written by a medical professional.
 Please consult a pediatrician for your children’s medical needs, including vaccinations.